Urban Living: Trellick Tower

 A special event marking the 50th anniversary of Trellick Tower.
 Join Architects James Dunnett and Thomas Aquilina, and Spatial Justice campaigner Eve Wedderburn in conversation with our Head of Curatorial Priya Khanchandani as they reflect on the Trellick Tower as an emblem of contemporary urban living.

-Trellick Tower was designed between 1968-72 by Erno Goldfinger for the London County Council.
+Trellick Tower, built between 1968-72, was designed by Erno Goldfinger for the Greater London Council.
 Built as part of the Cheltenham Estate, an ‘integrated living unit’ designed to replace substandard pre-war housing, Goldfinger’s utopian solution was radical and divisive.
-Revered and reviled in equal measure over five decades, the 31 storey block served as the inspiration for JG Ballard’s dystopian novel, High Rise, in 1975, and went on to be classified a Grade II listed building in 1998.
+Revered and reviled in equal measure over five decades, the 31-storey brutalist tower block was classified as a Grade II* listed building in 1998.

 Wedderburn is a small business owner and has been involved in campaigns around the ownership and management of community assets and land, including North Kensington Library, Wornington College, and the Westway Trust.
 She will be joining Peace News, a publication for non-violent revolution, in the coming year.